 Consider putting some money behind your storytelling campaign by experimenting with Facebook Ads.
 You can promote a post on your Facebook Page and get more of your fans and their friends to see it, or you can create a standalone ad to reach even more of your target audience.
 Make sure to track the results, tweaking, and improving as you go.

 One of my favorite aspects of using online marketing tools and Facebook ads, in particular, is that your target audience tells you if your storytelling campaign resonates with them.
 They will say to you via clicks, likes, shares, retweets, and comments so that you can make changes as you go.

-EXAMPLE: The nonprofit 1,000 Days frequently uses Facebook Ads to promote its eye-catching pictures and stories, to draw people to the website where they can learn more, or sign up to get involved and make a donation.
+Example: The nonprofit 1,000 Days frequently uses Facebook Ads to promote its eye-catching pictures and stories, to draw people to the website where they can learn more, or sign up to get involved and make a donation.

 8. Evaluate and Celebrate Your Success

 Evaluation improves your storytelling campaigns.
 At the end of the campaign, reflect on the process and think about things you could have done it all differently.
 What worked and what didn’t work?
-What did you learn?